What I’ve learned about the good, the bad, and the ugly Annuities. Part II.

-Does it worth to pay so much extra to the investment institution to achieve this simple goal?
+Does it worth paying so much extra to the investment institution to achieve this simple goal?
 The answer is: it depends.

-A tax deferred annuity is a plan in which income tax on an original deposit of invested income is not charged during the investment period.
+A tax-deferred annuity is a plan in which income tax on an original deposit of investment income is not charged during the investment period.
 The tax liability is deferred until the owner or beneficiary begins to receive (or accesses funds) periodic payments of earnings from the invested funds.

 - If you need money right after you have retired and cannot rely on the SSA income only.
 Buy with keeping in mind a waiting period for starting withdrawals.

-- If you can handle your life expenses without those annuities for several years, buy right before your retirement and start withdrawing in a few years.
+- If you can handle your living expenses without those annuities for several years, buy right before your retirement and start withdrawing in a few years.

 Factors that affect the size of annuity income: Type of annuity selected, amount of money invested, age, sex (male/female), payment guarantee selected (and whether or not you want the death benefits included).

-One important question arises from this discussion: what if you are experienced enough to generate an income with your available cash in the excess of 5-6% per year (no matter of market volatility), does it make any sense buying annuities?
-The quick answer is NO. You will save on hefty fees, not to mention applying compounded interest (DRIP) and to earn even more.
+One important question arises from this discussion: what if you are experienced enough to generate an income with your available cash in the excess of 5-6% per year (no matter of market volatility), does it make any sense to buy annuities?
+The quick answer is NO. You will save on hefty fees, not to mention applying compounded interest (DRIP), and earn even more.